Take one down, pass it around

-I have an awesome giveaway in store for next week, one that I know you runners/athletes will be excited about.
+I have an awesome giveaway in store for next week (now closed), one that I know you runners/athletes will be excited about.
 Now, I don’t want to mention any names and spoil what it is, but somewhere on this page I have placed a very subtle clue.
 It’s one of my favorite things, something that I use ALL the time, after every long run.
 Hmm, what ever could it be?

 Enjoy the rest of your week!

 - A 7-day meal plan, built around the foods worth eating every single day